-4. Sunscreen or sun block
+4. Sunscreen or Sunblock

 Pack some sunscreen to protect your body from sunburn in order to protect your skin.
 Do you know exposure to severe ultraviolet rays from the sun for a long time can cause skin cancer?
 Stay safe even when in the wilderness.

-5. Cordage (rope)
+5. Cordage (Rope)

 The best cord, if you were to ask me is 550-parachute cord (paracord).
 It is one of the strongest cordages a survivor can ever get.
 Besides, it is very light and made to take the smallest space.
 You can simply wear it as a bracelet and pack an extra one for survival.

-Cordage will help you hoist food to keep it out reach of wild animals.
+Cordage will help you hoist food to keep it out of reach of wild animals.
 You can also use it to build an emergency shelter or to make a splint for broken bones.
 An amazing property of 550- paracord is how it lengthens when wet.
 The property is great especially if you need a tight hold on a particular thing.

 If you go camping and an emergency ensues, a signaling device would be invaluable.
 This is because establishing contact in the wilderness may prove futile.
 A cell phone with service is not a survival situation.
 Thus, you will need alternative signaling equipment.

 A good signaling device is a flash from a signaling mirror.
-Such signal can be seen from miles away by aircraft and catch the pilot’s attention.
+Such a signal can be seen from miles away by aircraft and catch the pilot’s attention.
 You can then get quick help out of danger.

-8. First aid kit
+8. First Aid Kit

 For instance, an open wound left for long can attract pathogenic agents.
 Such agents can cause nasty infections.
 A continuous gush of blood can lead to anemia due to blood loss.

-9. Change of clothing
+9. Change of Clothing

 At least one change of clothing is necessary for any survival situation.
-If the one you wear gets wet due to downpour, it is important that it dries.
+If the one you wear gets wet due to a downpour, it is important that it dries.

 Severe moisture pulls a lot of heat from your body.
 This is because your body needs to focus the energy reserves on creating excess heat.
-Such heat is necessary to compensate lost energy reserves.
-The result is fatigue and loss of brain performance
+Such heat is necessary to compensate for lost energy reserves.

 You cannot beat around the bush to gather supplies.
 These are good reasons for you to include extra socks.
 Also, remember to buy only synthetic clothing.
-Cotton will maintain wetness for too long.
+Cotton will maintain moisture for too long.

-10. Camping pack
+10. Camping Pack

-Where will you carry the essential items for you wilderness survival if not a good camping pack?
+Where will you carry the essential items for your wilderness survival if not a good camping pack?
 Or you intend to cram them in your pocket?
 Obviously, that’s not possible because doing so will impede the movement of your legs.